db47h/dmtx-backup/README.md

 	$ md5sum key.raw
 	286c70a81f74c95dc233ed11e9e3bc3e  key.raw

 In the terminal output, *dmtx-restore* prints the settings used to successfully decode a barcode.
-In the above example, gamma values < 1.0 indicate that a higher threshold might have given better results.  *"-despeckle*" means that it had to use the *-despeckle* filter in ImageMagick.
+In the above example, gamma values below 1.0 indicate that a higher threshold might have given better results.  *"-despeckle*" means that it had to use the *-despeckle* filter in ImageMagick.

-This does not matter much if everything has been read successfully, but if you need to retry, just rerun *dmtx-restore* with different settings, during the scan process press S to skip the pages that worked fine, ENTER to rescan failed pages (optional if you just want to try different settings) and Q to start the decoding process.
+This does not matter much if everything has been read successfully, but if you need to retry, just rerun *dmtx-restore* with different settings.
+During the scan process press S to skip the pages that worked fine, ENTER to rescan failed pages (optional if you just want to try different settings) and Q to start the decoding process.
 During the decoding process, if a barcode has already been decoded successfully (i.e. the corresponding file PREFIX-N-M.raw exists and has a non zero length), it will be skipped.
-Delete PREFIX-* to restart from scratch.
+Delete PREFIX-2-4.raw do delete data read for a barcode 4 of page 2, PREFIX-1-* to delete everything for page 1 and PREFIX-* to restart from scratch.

 Use low thresholds (30 or lower) if the printout is faded or draft quality, and high thresholds (70 or higher) for high quality printouts (this can help filter out noise or smudges).